Hax

 (pay for two, get four free, or just enjoy your free two, pay after for two more or move to another block).

 Notre Dame west of Hargrave has no metres or Saturday/Sunday time limits.
+There are additional close spots on streets that run north from Notre Dame west of Princess/Donald..

 All street parking is free on Sunday.

-Organizing committee schedule
+Organizing committee and schedule

 Remote participation